JADcooler/brailleimg/README.md

 <br><br>
 <h2>INSTRUCTIONS TO USE </h2>
 1. download as zip and keep everything in a folder <br>
-2. keep input image and program 123.py in same folder<br>
+2. keep input image images folder<br>
 3. in line 280 of 123.py, change the input file to the input file you want to check<br>
 4. compile and see output at result.txt at same directory